 Smartphones and earbuds are a great combination at first look but there’s a compatibility problem there.
-Have you ever had your earbuds changing volume even when your smartphone is locked?
+Have you ever had your earbuds change volume even when your smartphone is locked?
 This is a common problem, and earbuds users are looking for a solution.
-Let’s find out, why are my earbuds changing volume?
+Let’s find out, why your earbuds are changing volume.

 Earbuds changing volume is an issue that only occurs with smartphones.
 The smartphone may not be compatible with the earbuds, so the electrical signals are mixed up.
 Or, the phone’s software may be recognizing a sound as too low or high, so it changes the volume.

 It’s not that complicated, even if it sounds like that.
 Keep reading, you’ll find a solution.